 # ...

-}Next we need to instruct Terraform to use Scalr as our backend, this has three properties that are required to be set:
+}Next we tell Terraform to use Scalr as our backend.
+There are three properties you need to set:

 hostname: the Scalr URL to your Organization.organization: the Environment ID from your Scalr Organisation.name: the name of the Workspace that the code is going to be deployed into.If you're interested in learning about how you can set some of these more dynamically I would recommend reading: How to set Terraform backend configuration dynamically